 The options available to you will depend on the type of map you are creating.

-Equal intervals divide the range of attribute values into equal-sized subranges.
+- Equal Interval: Equal interval is a method of data classification that divides the range of the data into equal intervals of data instances.
 Equal interval is best applied to familiar data ranges, such as percentages and temperature.
-This method emphasizes the amount of an attribute value relative to other values.

 You can adjust the number of classes for the thematic map.

 You can change the automatically applied range of colours used in the thematic map.